Most business owners value views, likes, followers, and a huge email list.

 If your products are exclusive, customers will buy them before they land on the market.

-And it's not just branded products that are available for pre-order.
+And it's not just branded products that are available for a pre-sell.

 Many small-scale brands also ask customers to pre-order stuff.